xXDorkanXx/xXDorkanXx/README.md

 ### Hi there 👋

+My name is Fernando, but you can call me Fer.

+I want to have a great time working in Ironhack campus!
 <!--
 **xXDorkanXx/xXDorkanXx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.